 In my new position, I will still be educating, albeit at different venues.
 There will be different topics in front of different audiences.
 I eagerly look forward to these opportunities.

 I'm especially excited about AiG's new on-line education program.
 I was asked to be the “virtual professor” for this new course of study.
-Our first online class is titled “APO 101: Foundations in Creation Apologetics.”
+Our first online class is titled “CAP 101: Fundamentals of Creation Apologetics.”
 I know I'll enjoy the daily interactions with students (something I do miss now), even though it will normally be done via the web.
 It is my goal (as well as that of AiG) to equip parents, students, churches, and others with the tools they need to build and support a biblical worldview.

 Recently, I found several journal entries I had written in 2002 when I began to sense the call to enter creation ministry full time.
 At the time, I was dealing with frustrations at my current job, and I had the desire to expand our family.
 How to balance it all was quite daunting.